Research

 Figure 1: Modelled ice flow over high-resolution bed topography beneath Thwaites Glacier, West Antarctica. (a) Basal velocities are an order-of-magnitude faster over topographic highs than troughs. (b) The wayward side of obstacles carries most of the normal stress imposed by glacier flow. (c) Overburden pressure decreases with the elevation of basal topographic features. (d) This 6 km by 12 km region beneath Thwaites Glacier has more than 300 m of vertical relief.

-To investigate this, Robert Law (University of Sheffield) and I are utilizing 25-meter resolution bed data for Thwaites Glacier to examine how high-relief features, like the small hills and valleys missing from satellite products, influence ice dynamics.
-Specifically, we are looking at how these localized bed "bumps" induce complex flow patterns and trigger the development of temperate ice (ice at its melting point).
+I am using 25-meter resolution topographic data beneath Thwaites Glacier to examine how high-relief features, like the 100-300 meter high hills and valleys missing from satellite products, influence ice dynamics.
+Specifically, I use Elmer/Ice to model in 3D how these "bumps" induce complex flow patterns and trigger the development of temperate ice (ice at its melting point).

-As ice forces its way over a bedrock obstruction, the immense localized pressure generates heat.
-Our results show that this process can develop pockets of temperate ice behind the bed bumps.
-Because warm, temperate ice deforms much more readily than cold ice, these microscopic thermal changes have macroscopic impacts on glacier speed.
+As ice forces its way over a bedrock obstruction, the immense pressure generates heat.
+Our results show that this process can develop a layer of temperate ice that extends several behind the bed bumps.
+Because warm, temperate ice deforms much more easily than cold ice, they influence glacier speed.
 Ultimately, accounting for high-relief topography becomes increasingly critical as ice velocity accelerates.

-A manuscript of this work is in preparation and will be submitted to JGR: Earth Surface in 2026.
+A manuscript of this work is in preparation.

 Antarctic Subglacial Groundwater